RADAR (audio recorder): History

 The idea for RADAR was born out of Creation Studios, a high end music recording studio, built in North Vancouver by Barry and Jane Anne Henderson.
-Barry was also Music Products Division Manager at Anatek Microcircuits, a hybrid manufacturer in North Vancouver, BC.
+Barry was also the Music Products Division Manager at Anatek Microcircuits, a hybrid manufacturer in North Vancouver, BC.
 Barry and his team developed the Anatek line of MIDI and audio products including the now famous line of small MIDI signal powered MIDI processing accessories called "Pocket Products".
 Pocket products were used world-wide by some of the most famous musicians in the world such as Stevie Wonder.
 The most famous of the Pocket Products, Pocket Merge, sold close to 10,000 units in 1989, the product launch year.
 In 1991, Barry used Creation Studios as a vehicle to fuel the development of RADAR, the world's first 24 track digital audio hard disk recorder.
 In 1993 - Creation showed RADAR at the October 1993 AES show in New York.
 Barry initially marketed RADAR under the Otari brand, and later under his own brand, iZ (iZ Technology Corporation).
-RADAR is now used world-wide by bands such as U2, and Neil Young, as well in large commercial facilities such as Disney, CBC, IMAX, and NBC.The first model, the Creation RADAR I, was released in 1993.
-RADAR I was manufactured in North Vancouver BC by Creation Technologies(iZ Technology Corporation), but marketed and distributed in 1994 by Otari under an exclusive license.
+RADAR is now used world-wide by bands such as U2, and Neil Young, as well in large commercial facilities such as Disney, CBC, IMAX, and NBC.
+The first model, the Creation RADAR I, was released in 1993.
+RADAR I was manufactured in North Vancouver, BC by Creation Technologies (iZ Technology Corporation), but marketed and distributed in 1994 by Otari under an exclusive license.
 Creation/iZ also produced the RADAR II. iZ Technology terminated Otari's RADAR distribution agreement in 2000.

 In October 2000, iZ Technology released RADAR 24 under the iZ brand, which was based on BeOS 5.
 In 2005, iZ released RADAR V. In 2012, iZ released RADAR 6 at the October 2012 AES show in San Francisco.
 In 2015, iZ released RADAR studio, the world's first DAW/Dedicated Recorder in a single box.
 In 2017, Barry sold the business to focus on other interests.

-At the 2019 NAMM show, Barry was awarded the 2019 TECnology Hall of Fame award for the development of RADAR I, the world's first 24 track digital audio hard disk recorder.
+At the 2019 NAMM Show, Barry was awarded the 2019 TECnology Hall of Fame award for the development of RADAR I, the world's first 24 track digital audio hard disk recorder.
 Founded in 2004 by George Petersen and presented since 2015 by the NAMM MUSEUM of Making Music, the TECnology Hall of Fame honors and recognizes audio products and innovations that have made a significant contribution to the advancement of audio technology.
 Inductees to the TECnology Hall of Fame are selected by a panel of more than 50 recognized audio experts, including authors, educators, engineers and other professionals.
 RADAR I was recognized by the TEC Hall of Fame as "the world’s first 24-track hard disk digital audio recorder" that as "the first marker of the digital revolution" and is quoted as saying that RADAR I "truly paved the way for the modern DAW and today’s digital recording studio."

 Parallel to the development of the various hardware models, there have been many revisions to the RADAR system software.